marihachi/luna-parse/README.md

 4. Enjoy your parser life!

-## Why use lunaparse?
+## Why use luna-parse?
-lunaparse uses languages derived from BNF to describe grammars.\
+luna-parse uses languages derived from BNF to describe grammars.\
 With traditional parser generators are generally not designed to make it easy to manually modify the generated parsers.
 Consequently, hand-writing parsers without using a parser generator was often easier to maintain.\
-However, since lunaparse generates recursive descent parsers, they can be easily modified later.\
+However, since luna-parse generates recursive descent parsers, they can be easily modified later.\
-lunaparse also provides an expression parser that can efficiently parse expressions.
+luna-parse also provides an expression parser that can efficiently parse expressions.
 An expression parser based on Operator-precedence parser (Precedence Climbing) is generated.

 ## License
 MIT